mainmatter/playbook/project-procedure/digital-products/README.md

   limitations, what competitors with similar products are offering and what the relevant trends are

+The product strategy stage will typically be conducted as one or several workshops in which the project team has a facilitated discussion based on patterns and insights uncovered during research.
+It is critical to get all project stakeholders involved in these workshops, in particular all of the business experts from various backgrounds like marketing, sales, customer service etc. All of these groups will have unique insights and experiences that must all be heard in order to clearly understand the situation and define the project's objective.

+### Mission Statement

 Based on the gathered facts, the project team will be able to define a high-level objective for the project (e.g. a web application that allows customers to configure the client's product according to their needs and order